Investors' risk statement

 Until 1st December 2017, investors could invest in products that were covered by the Zopa Safeguard Trust ('the Trust') which provides you with protection should a borrower fail to repay their loan.
 To fund the Trust, borrowers pay a proportion of their Borrowing Fee and Loan Servicing Fee to cover the risk of not repaying their loan to you.
 We pay that amount to P2PS Limited (a not-for-profit organisation, 'the Trustee'), to hold in the Trust for investors.
 If a borrower defaults after four months' worth of arrears, the Safeguard covered Loan Contract is automatically assigned to Zopa Ltd and a claim is made on your behalf to the Trustee to reimburse your principal and interest due.

 P2PS must act prudently when deciding whether to pay out.
-This means that you are unlikely to lose the principal amount you lend at Zopa, and your rate of return is also protected.
+This means that you are unlikely to lose the principal amount you lend at Zopa.
 If P2PS declines a Safeguard Claim, Zopa Ltd will commence recovery of the debt due under the relevant Loan Contract and any sum recovered will be paid to you, less any enforcement costs that could not also be recovered.

 If you need access to the money you have lent out before your borrowers are due to pay it back, you can use the Rapid Return Facility to sell your Loan Contracts to another investor.
-You can access your money any time so long as there is another investor to sell your Loan Contract to.
-This may occur within a few business days, but there is a chance that you may not be able to access your money when you want it.
+You can access your money so long as there is another investor to sell your Loan Contract to.
+There is a chance that you may not be able to access your money when you want it.
 For investments in Zopa Core and Zopa Plus, Zopa will charge you a small fee (1% of the full amount owing by the Borrower under the loan) for arranging and facilitating the sale of your loan, and if your Loan Contract is for a lower interest rate than the incoming investor's offer, you will have to pay that investor the shortfall.